-i.
-Flame Length: Flame length is often correlated to the ability to control a fire.
-A flame length of four feet is the limit of what can be attacked with hand crews, and eight feet is usually treated as a cut-off point for strategic firefighting decisions on whether to attack the fire directly, or instead attempt control through indirect methods.
+Flame length is often correlated to the ability to control a fire.
+A flame length of four feet is the limit of what can be attacked with hand crews, and eight feet is usually treated as a cutoff point for strategic firefighting decisions on whether to attack the fire directly, or instead attempt control through indirect methods11.
+Attacking the fire directly involves efforts to slow the flaming front at its head - where it is advancing fastest.
 Indirect attack is a method of suppression in which the control line is located some considerable distance away from the fire's active edge.